SETI/rms-data-projects/vicar/README.md

 dat_tim_value = now.strftime('%a %b %d %H:%M:%S %Y')
 ```

-A VICAR file that does not have binary labels is already
+A VICAR file that does not have binary prefixes is already
 PDS4-compliant.
 Migrating such a file will add a harmless migration
 task but otherwise not affect the file.
 Depending on her needs, a
 user might want to: